 When Memorial Park first was developed, picnic areas with overlooks were created in the two abandoned Carlson quarries atop Sorin's Bluff.
 Each has a sugar loaf rock formation that remained after mining ceased, and each offers spectacular views of the Mississippi River and Lake Pepin.
 From 2012 to 2013, the quarries were cleared of dead trees and invasive vegetation by a joint citizen-City effort.
 The Red Wing Area Fund provided money for milling the quarry floors, refurbishing parking lots, and adding new trailheads, kiosks, fencing, fire rings, stone picnic tables, and picnic grills in both quarries.

 The Upper Quarry Area features:

-The picnic shelter can be reserved by printing out the Facility Use Request Form below and mailing it back to the Public Works Department at 229 Tyler Road North in Red Wing, or faxing it to 651-388-0243.
-Shelter requests can also be emailed to Kelsey Gilbertson at the Public Works Department.
+The picnic shelter can be reserved by submitting this online Facility Use Form or by printing out the Facility Use Request Form below and mailing it back to the Public Works Department at 229 Tyler Road North in Red Wing, or faxing it to 651.388.0243.
+Shelter requests can also be emailed to Leigh Ann Anderson at the Public Works Department.

-The shelter is available on a "first come first serve basis" after all paid reservations are honored.
+The shelter is available on a first-come, first-served basis after all paid reservations are honored.
 Please check the schedule of reservations posted on the shelter.